Brentwood, Essex: Early history

-Marygreen Manor, a handsome 16th-century building on London Road, is mentioned in Samuel Pepys' diaries and is said to have been often visited by the Tudor monarch Henry VIII when Henry Roper, Gentleman Pursuant to Queen Catherine of Aragon, lived there in 1514.
+Marygreen Manor, a 16th-century building on London Road, is mentioned in Samuel Pepys' diaries and is said to have been often visited by the Tudor monarch Henry VIII when Henry Roper, Gentleman Pursuant to Queen Catherine of Aragon, lived there in 1514.
 It is now a hotel and restaurant.
-In 1686 Brentwood's inns were estimated to provide 110 beds and stabling for 183 horses.
+In 1686, Brentwood's inns were estimated to provide 110 beds and stabling for 183 horses.
 There were 11 inns in the town in 1788.

 Protestant martyr William Hunter was burnt at the stake in Brentwood in 1555.
 A monument to him was erected by subscription in 1861 at Wilson's Corner.
 Brentwood School was founded in 1557 and established in 1558, in Ingrave Road and behind the greens on Shenfield Road by Sir Anthony Browne and the site of Hunter's execution in commemorated by a plaque in the school.
 Thomas Munn, 'gentleman brickmaker' of Brentwood, met a less noble end when he was hanged for robbing the Yarmouth mail and his body was exhibited in chains at Gallows Corner, a road junction a few miles from Brentwood, in Romford.
 A ducking stool was mentioned in 1584.

 As the Roman road grew busier, Brentwood became a major coaching stop for stagecoaches, with plenty of inns for overnight accommodation as the horses were rested.
 A 'stage' was approximately ten miles, and being about 20 mi from London, Brentwood would have been a second stop for travellers to East Anglia.
 This has not changed; there is an above average number of pubs in the area - possibly due to the army being stationed at Warley Barracks until 1958.
 Some of the pubs date back to the 15th and 16th centuries.
 Brentwood was also significant as a hub for the London postal service, with a major post office since the 18th century.
 The major post office on the high street was closed in the 2008 budget cuts; Brentwood residents now must rely on sub-post offices.

 Daniel Defoe wrote about Brentwood as being "...full of good inns, and chiefly maintained by the excessive multitude of carriers and passengers, which are constantly passing this way to London, with droves of cattle, provisions and manufactures."

 The 'Brentwood Ring', the earliest Christian ring ever to have been discovered in Britain was found in Brentwood in the late 1940s.
 It now resides at the British Museum in London.
 The only other ring of its type in existence can be found at the Vatican Museum in Rome.